Nmounce/read-me-generator/README.md

 ## Description
 This command line application allows users to quickly and easily create a high quality README.md file for any open source project on GitHub.
 ![](true)
-See a walkthrough video here:
+See a walk-through video here: https://drive.google.com/file/d/1Xhn7OTdyWjjORBldbZA_EoTvE5NiCM5n/view
-https://drive.google.com/file/d/1Xhn7OTdyWjjORBldbZA_EoTvE5NiCM5n/view

 ## Table of Contents